kuanhanchen/React_Redux_Blog/README.md

 Fetching a list of posts inside componentDidMount().

+Implementing React Router to navigate Create Page, Post List Page and Post Detail Page.

+Using redux-form library to handle any type of form with redux, to validate the input, and then to submit the form.

 ### Getting Started

 There are two methods for getting started with this repo.